Constructive Decision Theory: Representation Theorems

-\end{definition} We are about to claim that $\succeq$ satisfies $\AthreeprAX$ if and only if it has a constructive AX-consistent representation.
+\end{definition} We are about to claim that $\succeq$ satisfies $\AthreeprAX$ if and only if it has a constructive $\T$-consistent representation.
 In the representation, we have a great deal of flexibility as to the choice of the state space $S$ and the outcome space $O$.
 One might have thought that the space of atoms, $\AtomsAX(T_0)$, would be a rich enough state space on which to build representations.
-This is not true when preferences are incomplete.
-A rich enough state space needs also to account for the incompleteness. \begin{definition} Given a partial order $\succeq$ on a set $C$ of choices, let $\EXAX(\succeq)$ denote all the extensions of $\succeq$ to a total order on $C$ satisfying $\AthreeAX$. \end{definition} Our proof shows that we can take $S$ to be $\AtomsAX(T_0) \times \EXAX(\succeq)$.
+This is not true when preferences are incomplete and we ask for a representation with a single utility function.
+A rich enough state space is needed to account for the incompleteness. \begin{definition} Given a partial order $\succeq$ on a set $C$ of choices, let $\EXAX(\succeq)$ denote all the extensions of $\succeq$ to a total order on $C$ satisfying $\AthreeAX$. \end{definition} Our proof shows that we can take $S$ to be $\AtomsAX(T_0) \times \EXAX(\succeq)$.
 Thus, in particular, if $\succeq$ is complete, then we can take the state space to be $\AtomsAX(T_0)$.
-We later give examples that show that if $\succeq$ is not complete then, in general, the state space must have cardinality larger than that of $\AtomsAX(T_0)$.
-While for some applications there may be a more natural state space, our choice of state space shows that we can always view the DM's uncertainty as stemming from two sources: the truth values of various tests (which are determined by the atom) and the relative order of two choices not determined by $\succeq$ (which is given by the extension ${}\succeq'\,\in\EXAX(\succeq)$ of $\succeq$).
+We later give examples that show that if $\succeq$ is not complete then, in general, if we ask for a representation with a single utility function, then the state space must have cardinality larger than that of $\AtomsAX(T_0)$.
+While for some applications there may be a more natural state space, our choice of state space shows that we can always view the DM's uncertainty as stemming from two sources: the truth values of various tests (which are determined by the atoms) and the relative order of two choices not determined by $\succeq$ (which is given by the extension ${}\succeq'\,\in\EXAX(\succeq)$ of $\succeq$).
 The idea of a DM being uncertain about her preferences is prevalent elsewhere in decision theory; for instance, in the menu choice literature \cite{kreps79}.
 This uncertainty can be motivated in any number of ways, including both incomplete information and resource-bounded reasoning.